shfunc/hud-python/environments/README.md

 This command:
 - Auto-detects or builds your Docker image with `:dev` tag
 - Mounts `./src` to `/app/src` for instant code updates
-- Runs reloaderoo to watch file changes and restart automatically
+- Uses watchfiles to monitor file changes and restart automatically
 - Exposes an HTTP endpoint for Cursor integration
 - Caches the image name in `pyproject.toml` for faster subsequent runs